 Here’s How to Lose 30 Pounds Fast and Safely

 Let’s look at some helpful tips to drop those 30 extra pounds.

 Read next: How to Lose 50 Pounds As Quickly As Possible

 1. Reduce Calorie Intake

 It may seem basic, but calories-in, calories-out still holds true.

 An easy way to reduce the number of calories you are eating is to swap out high-calorie foods for nutrient-dense foods instead.

-Good food includes fruits, veggies, legumes, whole grains, and lean meats, or those “clean foods” we discussed earlier.
+Good food includes fruits, veggies, legumes, whole grains, lean meats, or those “clean foods” we discussed earlier.

-These foods provide more nutrients to support a healthy body weight while also having a lower caloric load than most processed foods.
+These foods provide more nutrients to support healthy body weight while also having a lower caloric load than most processed foods.

 This is a great way to choose a low-calorie diet without trying to solve a complex math equation every day.